isblender/autoSim/README.md

 ### Command-Line Arguments

-- `--subjects`: List of subjects to run the simulation on.
+- `--s`: List of subjects to run the simulation on.
 Provide subject directories without the common prefix (`ASD`, etc.).
 - `--a`: Run the simulation on all subjects in the specified directory.

 ### Examples